TaylorFinklea/fastmcp-server-collection/README.md

 ## Usage

 FastMCP Server Collection provides servers for different APIs.
-See [https://gofastmcp.com/deployment/cli] for more information.
+See [FastMCP CLI documentation](https://gofastmcp.com/deployment/cli) for more information.

 You can run a specific server using: